 Besides, efficient production requires further coordination.
 The waste (or slag) from each phase requires further processing, because it still contains some copper.
 Thus, a slag cleaning furnace (SCF) or a slag concentrator may exist, or the slag may also be circulated back to FSF.
 Furthermore, some of the end products are harmful to the environment.
-Some heavy metals are generated from the ore, and the gases generated from each unit process contain, for instance, sulphur dioxide.
-To process sulphur dioxide, the plant has off-gas handling and ventilation systems connected to an acid plant to transform the sulphur dioxide to sulphuric acid.
+The ore being processed can contain some heavy metals, and the gases released during each unit process can contain, for instance, sulphur dioxide.
+To process sulphur dioxide, the modern plants have offgas handling and ventilation systems connected to an sulphuric acid plant to process the captured sulphur dioxide to sulphuric acid.
 As the capacity of the acid plant is typically limited and, on the other hand, the emissions of sulphur dioxide should be minimised, the operation of the acid plant may restrict the execution of other aforementioned unit processes.
 Within COCOP, the document D2.3 System Requirements Specifications (2017) explains the requirements that are considered in particular.